MCCTeam/MCCTeam.github.io/docs/guide/configuration.md

 -   **Default:** `false`

-    > **WARNING: Make sure your server rules allow Proxies or VPNs before setting the setting to `true`, or you may face consequences!**
+    > **⚠️ WARNING: Make sure your server rules allow Proxies or VPNs before setting the setting to `true`, or you may face consequences!**

 ### `type`